videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/server-setup.md

 3. `POST` **validate-meeting/:meetingId** : By providing generated meetingId as a path parameter, this API will only validate the provided meetingId and return a `200 status`response.
 This API is for verification purpose only **[OPTIONAL]**.

 :::note
-You can integrate this API's in client side also.
+You can integrate this APIs in client side also.
 :::

 ### Why we use token based Authentication ?